-1.2 Acoustic Terminology
+1.2 Acoustical Terminology

 For purposes of document brevity, AECOM assumes the reader is familiar with basic acoustical principles.
 Readers desiring an expanded introduction to acoustics fundamentals beyond what is presented in this section should consult industry-accepted reference texts such as Noise & Vibration Control Engineering (Beranek & Ver 1992) or Engineering Noise Control (Bies & Hansen 2003).
-Fundamental concepts and terms related to acoustics, as discussed in this technical report, are summarized in the following paragraphs.
+Fundamental concepts and terms related to acoustics, as discussed in this technical report, are summarized in Appendix A.